scottcorgan/wilson.js/README.md

 # wilson.js

-Wrapper for the Wilson Score Equation to calculate rank based on positive and negative votes.
+Wrapper for the Wilson Score Equation to calculate rank based on positive and negative impressions.

 Based on [How Not To Sort By Average Rating](http://d.pr/ka8D) (Lower bound of Wilson score confidence interval for a Bernoulli parameter)